Last Updated on May 23, 2024

 In the case that rent is not paid, the landlord or property manager (you) must give written notice to the resident or tenant.

-The notice will state that the rental agreement will terminate if rent is not paid in 5 days (this timing is regulated by the Arizona Revised Statutes section 33, which govern the processes related to tenancy in Arizona.)
+The notice will state that the rental agreement will terminate if rent is not paid in 5 days (this timing is regulated by the Arizona Revised Statutes section 33, which governs the processes related to tenancy in Arizona.)

 You cannot file for an eviction action until one day AFTER the final day of the above notice.